coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 After pasting, click `CTRL + S` and `CTRL + X` to save and exit.

-4. Create an `ecosystem.config.cjs` file in your repo code (best created inside the GitHub repo):
+d.
+Create an `ecosystem.config.cjs` file in your repo code (best created inside the GitHub repo):

 ```
 touch ecosystem.config.cjs